The Best Home Barista Espresso Machine & Grinder Setups

 Steaming is rather a big difference between the Silvia & the Classic Pro.

 As with the classic, there are quirks with the Silvia when it comes to steam too.
 If you wait until the boiler is officially steam ready, and the heating light goes off, then open the steam wand, you’ll blow a hole through your kitchen worktop ;-).
-Well, maybe not quite but you’ll probably blow the milk right out of the chuffing jug.
+Well, maybe not rather but you’ll probably blow the milk right out of the chuffing jug.

-Another quirk with the Silvia, with the latest version at least which is V6 2020 (I’ve not used the earlier versions), the double basket it comes with is a 14/16g basket, and I found it in reality odd, I couldn’t get to grips with it at all, and I’ve heard others saying the same.
+Another quirk with the Silvia, with the latest version at least which is V6 2020 (I’ve not used the earlier versions), the double basket it comes with is a 14/16g basket, and I found it actually odd, I couldn’t get to grips with it at all, and I’ve heard others saying the same.

 Probably the greatest quirk, for me, is that the Silvia has an internal heating aspect and no auto refill or degree indicator either on the water tank or the boiler.
-This means that whenever you’ve steamed milk, you have to prime the boiler by opening the steam up and pressing the shot button or hot water button to top up the boiler.
+This means that every time you’ve steamed milk, you have to prime the boiler by opening the steam up and pressing the shot button or hot water button to top up the boiler.

 If you don’t do this, the aspect will end up exposed, and it can burn out.